brosmar18/storeFront/README.md

 This e-commerce application incorporates the following key features:

-- **Redux for State Management**: The application utilizes Redux to efficiently manage the state of categories and products.
+- **Redux for State Management**: The application utilizes Redux to efficiently manage the state of categories, products, and the shopping cart.
 Redux allows for a centralized store that holds the application state, making it easier to manage and update data across different components.
-The Redux store is configured using `configureStore` from the `@reduxjs/toolkit` library, and the reducers for categories and products are combined using `combineReducers`.
+The Redux store is created using the `createStore` function from the `redux` library, and the root reducer is passed to it, combining the reducers for categories, products, and the cart.

+- **Shopping Cart Functionality**: The application includes a shopping cart feature that allows users to add products to their cart.
+When a user clicks the "Add to Cart" button on a product card, the `addToCart` action is dispatched, adding the selected product to the cart state in the Redux store.
+The cart state maintains an array of the added products.

+- **Cart Count and Total Price**: The application displays the count of items in the cart and the total price of the cart in the navbar.
+The cart count is derived from the length of the `items` array in the cart state, and the total price is calculated by summing the prices of all the products in the cart.
+The `updateTotalPrice` action is dispatched whenever an item is added to the cart to keep the total price up to date.

 - **Material UI for UI Components**: The application leverages Material UI, a popular React UI framework, to create a visually appealing and responsive user interface.
 Material UI provides a wide range of pre-built components, such as `Box`, `Stack`, `Typography`, `Grid`, `Button`, `Card`, and more, which are used throughout the application to create a consistent and polished look.